yiqiao-yin/wyn-agent-x/README.md

 The system is designed with an *intent processor* interpreting the prompt's purpose from the user.
 After *intent processor* determines the necessary API required for execution, it attemps to fill up the required input parameters in the input payload.
 For the unfilled parameters, the *resolver* bounces the questions back to the user to seek more information before execution.
 This process interates until all required parameters are filled.

-For system giagram, please see [here](https://github.com/yiqiao-yin/wyn-agent-x/blob/main/pics/SYSTEM_DIAGRAM.png)
+For system diagram, please see [here](https://github.com/yiqiao-yin/wyn-agent-x/blob/main/pics/SYSTEM_DIAGRAM.png)

 ## 🎮 Sample Usage